Brand/Model: Taylor 224CE-K DLX

 The initial attractant is its dark stain and exotic appeal.
 The stunning, tropical wood with its seemingly flowing grains has its own seductive power over onlookers, but it’s the unique sound that will really catch the ear of a fingerstyle player.

 Note definition, brightness, and string spacing is excellent for players to really strut their stuff and highlight their solos.

-There’s not a single thing that buyers don’t like about the Taylor guitar.
+There’s not a single thing that buyers don’t like about the Taylor 224CE guitar at time of writing.
 If you’re going to spend this amount of money, you better like it, and fortunately for you, Taylor does not take short cuts with their guitars.